tra38/nanogenmo-2020/output_file.md

 The Kolat originate in a small kingdom far to the east of Rokugan (possibly Pavarre).
 The exact origins of the Kolat are clouded in mystery, but it is generally believed that the group was founded by shugenja who opposed the worship of supernatural beings.
 Instead, they believed that humans should rule over everything, including the Celestial Order itself, and treated supernatural beings as tools to further their own agenda.

 The Kolat was an underground movement for centuries, and was prone to in-fighting.
-It wasn't until the Fall of the Kami did the Kolat begin to have a unifying ideology—that of resisting the Rokugani Empire and its leadership, the Haneti dynasty.
+It wasn't until the Fall of the Kami did the Kolat begin to have a unifying ideology—that of resisting the Rokugani Empire and its leadership, the Hantei dynasty.

 The Kolat fought against the Kami for years, but were ultimately defeated and their leadership went into exile.
 However, they left behind scrolls detailing their subversive techniques.
 A new generation of dissenters found these scrolls and recreated the Kolat.

-This “new” Kolat sees no issue with the Empire, only the Haneti dynasty, and seeks to “reform” the Empire from within.
+This “new” Kolat sees no issue with the Empire, only the Hantei dynasty, and seeks to “reform” the Empire from within.
 They are constantly afraid of the possibility that the “old” Kolat may return from their exile and reassert their authority.

 ### Scroll of Power

 The Kolat are a shadowy, mysterious presence in Rokugan.
 Their origins are lost to time and even they don't know where it began.
 The Kolat have been manipulating history for centuries and will continue to do so long after the Rokugani have turned to dust.
 Even though the Kolat leadership may not know the true history behind their organization’s foundation, they strongly suspect that the organization was founded by ‘enlightened people’ who wanted to ‘enlighten’ others as well, by any means necessary.
 Fragments of ancient records talked about  establishing a "Rule of Man", where humanity would become divine entities by displacing the existing divine entities.

 The Kolat is not just a group of terrorists or rebels waiting to destroy the Empire.
 They are a group of Rokugani with radically different philosophies than the rest of the Empire.
 While the Empire believes in a loose totalitarianism with an emphasis on honor, the Kolat believe in establishing a “shadow government” where they control a few key powerbrokers.
-The purpose of this “shadow government” is a closely-kept secret, but it’s generally believed that it will usher Rokugan into the new “Age of Mankind” once the Haneti dynasty is overthrown.
+The purpose of this “shadow government” is a closely-kept secret, but it’s generally believed that it will usher Rokugan into the new “Age of Mankind” once the Hantei dynasty is overthrown.

 The Kolat are not motivated by a desire to see the Empire destroyed.
 If the Empire is a ship, then the Kolat are trying to steer it in a different direction.
 Nothing more, nothing less.
 The Kolat are conspirators and secret-keepers.
 Everything they do is in the pursuit of the "greater good" of Rokugan, even if that goal isn't easily defined and constantly changes.